keljos/CoffeeScheduler/README.md

 ### Notes

 The jar file contains the code in the src folder.
-A alternative version that I originally implemented can be found in the src_lessEfficient folder.
+A alternative version that I originally implemented can be found in the src_old folder.